10 Best Herbal Juices For Frozen Shoulder

 Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its anti-inflammatory and analgesic properties.

-When prepared as a herbal juice, it may offer potential benefits for individuals suffering from frozen shoulder by helping to reduce inflammation and improve joint mobility.
-The active compounds in licorice, such as glycyrrhizin and flavonoids, are believed to support the body's natural healing processes and alleviate pain.
-However, it is important to consult with a healthcare professional before using licorice juice, as it can interact with certain medications and may have side effects in high doses.
+When prepared as a herbal juice, glycyrrhiza glabra may help alleviate the pain and stiffness associated with frozen shoulder by reducing inflammation in the affected joints.
+The active compounds in licorice, such as glycyrrhizin and flavonoids, are believed to support the body's natural healing processes and improve joint mobility.
+However, it is important to consult with a healthcare professional before using licorice juice, as it may interact with certain medications or have side effects in high doses.